What is inside the automation box?

 Contribute to the development of human resources, advancement of science and technology, and innovation in automation.

-- Control: Modeling, Simulation and Identification of Systems; Control of Dynamic Continuous-Time, Discrete-Event and Hybrid Systems; Instrumentation Science and Technology for Control and Automation.
+- Control: Modeling, Simulation and Identification of Systems; Control of Dynamic Continuous-Time, Discrete-Event and Hybrid Systems; Instrumentation and Measurement for Control and Automation.

-- Mechatronic and Automation Systems: Robotic Manipulation; Computer Vision; Urban Traffic Control; Systems Optimization; Virtual Enterprises and Collaborative Networks; Actuators.
+- Automation and Mechatronic Systems: Robotic Manipulation; Mobile Robotics; Computer Vision Systems; Urban Traffic Control; Virtual Enterprises and Collaborative Networks; Actuators.

 - Computational Systems: Real-Time Systems, Security and Fault Tolerance; Networks and Distributed Systems; Software Engineering; Artificial Intelligence; Industrial Informatics.

-- Automation, Control, Optimization and Instrumentation for Oil and Gas: Regulatory and Advanced Control for the Oil Industry; Predictive Control; Real Time Optimization; Oil Production Optimization; Instrumentation for the Oil Industry; Automation of Oil Production Platforms.
+- Automation, Control, Optimization and Instrumentation for Oil and Gas Industries: Regulatory and Advanced Control of Oil and Gas Industry Process; Predictive Control and Real-Time Optimization; Oil Production Optimization; Instrumentation for Oil and Gas Industry Processes; Automation of Oil and Gas Production Platforms.

 The faculty body consists of 25 professors among which 14 members are CNPq Fellows.